-- The overseas property can meet the sole purpose test at all time during the period of ownership of the overseas property.
-SMSFs that purchase overseas property often fall into the trap of assuming that they can lease or offer the property to the members for use at no charge.
-This can cause the sole purpose test to be breached and the result can be very costly.
+- The overseas property can meet the sole purpose test at all times during the period of ownership of the overseas property.
+SMSFs that purchase overseas property often assume they can lease or offer the property to the members for free.
+This can cause the sole purpose test to be breached, and the result can be very costly.

-- If the SMSF can purchase the property in the name of the trustee(s) then there would not be a problem.
-However, strict foreign ownership rules will often require an overseas vehicle (i.e. a company) to be setup to purchase, and the SMSF in turn would own the shares in this related overseas company.
+- If the SMSF can purchase the property in the name of the trustee(s), then there would not be a problem.
+However, strict foreign ownership rules will often require an overseas vehicle (i.e. a company) to be set up to purchase, and the SMSF, in turn, would own the shares in this related overseas company.
 This can trigger in-house assets problems for the SMSF where the related company borrows money or have a loan owing to other parties.
-To avoid the in-house assets problem, the related company must remain ungeared at all times during the property ownership period.
+The related company must remain ungeared during the property ownership period to avoid the in-house assets problem.

-Having an overseas related company will also mean that you may need to have an overseas bank account in the name of the company to transact on the property (i.e. collect rent and pay the outgoings).
-Care needs to be taken to ensure that the overseas bank account complies with our Australian banking law (the Banking Act 1959 (Commonwealth)).
+Having an overseas-related company will also mean that you may need to have an overseas bank account in the company’s name to transact on the property (i.e. collect rent and pay the outgoings).
+Care must ensure that the overseas bank account complies with our Australian banking law (the Banking Act 1959 (Commonwealth)).

-Also, where an overseas related vehicle is involved, how will the tax on the income or capital gains be treated for the property?
-This will mean it is complicated as the double tax agreement will need to be reviewed and considered.
-Taxation issues such as foreign withholding tax (range from 0-30% depending on the overseas country) and claims for foreign income tax offset will need to be looked at.
-Where the SMSF is in pension or tax free mode, any overseas tax burden would be wasted in Australia by the SMSF.
+Also, where an overseas-related vehicle is involved, how will the property’s income or capital gains tax be treated?
+This will mean it is complicated as the double tax agreement must be reviewed and considered.
+Taxation issues such as foreign withholding tax (ranging from 0-30% depending on the overseas country) and claims for foreign income tax offset will need to be examined.
+Where the SMSF is in pension or tax-free mode, the SMSF would waste any overseas tax burden in Australia.

-- Where borrowing is involved for the funding and purchase of the overseas property (i.e. using a limited recourse borrowing arrangement – LRBA), there will be added complexity.
-Issues such as, will the local Australian bank lend an SMSF money to purchase an overseas property and how would it take security over an asset situated overseas.
-If an overseas lender is used, will the loan arrangement be complying with the SMSF’s LRBA rules.
+- There will be added complexity where borrowing is involved in funding and purchasing the overseas property (i.e. using a limited recourse borrowing arrangement – LRBA).
+Issues include whether the local Australian bank will lend SMSF money to purchase an overseas property and how it would take security over an overseas asset.
+If an overseas lender is used, will the loan arrangement comply with the SMSF’s LRBA rules?

-In summary, purchasing an overseas property is doable but what will be the cost for getting it right from the start and also what would be the cost to the SMSF if it was found to be in breach of the in-house assets or sole purpose tests or the LRBA rules?
-Any overseas investments by an SMSF should not be taken lightly, and should you be interested in purchasing an overseas property or want to know more about this topic please do not hesitate to contact your client manager.
+In summary, purchasing an overseas property is indeed doable, but what will be the cost for getting it right from the start, and what would be the cost to the SMSF if it was found to be in breach of the in-house assets or sole purpose tests or the LRBA rules?
+Any overseas investments by an SMSF should not be taken lightly.

 *Correct as of October 2014